 - state supplementation.
 Payments to eligible persons made under state provisions.
 These payments may vary by the recipient's living situation and by geographic area within the state.
 The payments may be administered by the Social Security Administration or the state. - substantial gainful activity (SGA).
 Describes a level of work activity that is productive and yields or usually yields remuneration or profit.
 The Social Security Administration's regulations establish a dollar amount to indicate whether a person's work is substantial. - Supplemental Security Income (SSI).
 A federal program for low-income aged, blind, and disabled individuals who meet income and resource requirements.
 Beginning in 1974, SSI replaced the former federal and state programs of Old-Age Assistance, Aid to the Blind, and Aid to the Permanently and Totally Disabled.
-SSI is funded by general tax revenues, not Social Security taxes. - suspended benefit.
-A payment that has been temporarily stopped until the condition or conditions causing the suspension are known to have ended.
-The suspension does not affect eligibility for Medicaid benefits.
+SSI is funded by general tax revenues, not Social Security taxes. - suspension.
+When SSI payments have been temporarily stopped because the recipient is not currently eligible, or they were interrupted for other reasons.
+Payments can resume if the recipient reestablishes eligibility during the suspension reinstatement period, which is generally 12 months after the effective date of the suspension. - termination.
+When a recipient's current eligibility for SSI payments has ended.
+Termination events include death, no longer having a disabling impairment, and voluntary termination from the SSI program.
+In addition, when a recipient's SSI payments have been suspended longer than the suspension reinstatement period and certain other conditions are not met, the record is terminated.